amirsciammas/interview-mlops-engineer/README.md

 We have more modular code but we can improve the quality of it by adding code and docstring linting and formatting.
 We could do it manually but [pre-commit](https://pre-commit.com/) can handle it automatically for us with a simple configuration.

-Lets create a development requirements file, `requirements_dev.txt` and add `pre-commit` to it and install it.
+let's create a development requirements file, `requirements_dev.txt` and add `pre-commit` to it and install it.

 ```bash
 pip install -r requirements_dev.txt